Peer Support Specialist Training Overview

 - Applicants working with the Department of Vocational Rehabilitation must sign Releases of Information for communication between CMWN staff and DVR counselors

-- Accepted applicants pay deposit, provide letter of authorization from sponsor, and/or apply for scholarship funding
+- Accepted applicants pay deposit or provide letter of authorization from DVR or sponsoring organization.

 Interested in Applying?